wetterheidi/upper_winds_open_meteo/README.md

 # Upper Winds - OpenMeteo

-A web application to visualize upper-level wind, temperature, and atmospheric data using Leaflet maps and the OpenMeteo API.
+A web application for visualizing upper-level wind, temperature, and atmospheric data using interactive Leaflet maps, powered by the OpenMeteo API.
+Includes advanced skydiving features for landing pattern visualization and jump trajectory calculations.

 ## Setup
 1. **Clone the Repository**: